saapai/enclave-mvp/docs/ENCLAVE_SYSTEM_REFERENCE.md

 10. Summary

-In simple terms: Enclave is a communication-aware AI platform that merges organizational data into a single intelligent assistant.
-It automates communication, enables real-time querying, and ensures compliance with messaging policies — built specifically for internal teams and groups.
+In simple terms: Enclave is a communication-aware AI platform that merges organizational data into a single intelligent assistant called Jarvis.
+Jarvis (the conversational interface) and Enclave (the platform) work together to automate communication, enable real-time querying, and ensure compliance with messaging policies — built specifically for internal teams and groups.
+Questions about "Jarvis" or "Enclave" refer to the same system.

 Reference Tag: #enclave_reference_v1